types§

 .from = { dynamic, get, attribute, varying, app, self, subject, vm }

-cases are used to declaratively reference data needed for a computation.
+The types.from cases are used to declaratively reference data needed for a computation.

-, though you can replace them with your own using
+They are used by from, though you can replace them with your own using

-The default meaning of each type is documented under from#{x}
+The default meaning of each type is documented under from#{x}.

 .result§